 Flat design emphasizes simplicity and usability by utilizing minimalistic elements, bright colors, and clean typography.

-Establishing Visual Hierarchy with Flat Design Elements
+Establishing Visual Hierarchy with Flat UI Design Elements

 This includes using size, color, contrast, and other techniques to create a clear sense of order among elements on the page or application.
 By establishing a visual hierarchy, users can quickly and easily identify important information without becoming overwhelmed by too much information.